 The Donaldson Family have been seriously involved in viticulture and winemaking for over 40 years.
-Founder Ivan Donaldson planted the first Canterbury vineyard in 1976 and went on to establish Pegasus Bay in 1986 with his wife Christine.
+Founder Ivan Donaldson planted one of Canterbury’s first vineyards in 1976 and went on to establish Pegasus Bay in 1986 with his wife Christine.
 It is a true family business with all four of their sons involved.

 THE VINEYARD AND VINES